 Shull died the next year, reportedly from stress caused by the Omaha Claim Club’s mob terrorism.
 On his deathbed, he told his son he’d get the land someday, and he was right.
 He was right, since his heirs took the person who stole his land to court, and won the deed.
 Shull’s Addition was platted, and his ghost was vindicated.
 However, the mob terrorism continued.

-For comprising almost half of the city’s population around 1900, immigrants had a really hard time getting a foothold in pioneer Omaha.
+Despite making up almost half of the city’s population around 1900, immigrants had a really hard time getting a foothold in pioneer Omaha.
 After making land grabs when the Nebraska Territory was opened for settlement, the founding fathers fought hard to protect their claims, legal and otherwise.
 One unfortunate target was an Irish settler who was almost murdered by a mob.

 In 1857, an Irish immigrant whose last name was Callahan staked a claim to land around present-day 30th and Dodge Streets.
 Carefully laying out his claim, he was surprised when the Omaha Claim Club mob descended on his property, too.
 He also ran, but unlike Shull, he came back a few days later to continue his claim.